Understanding Your Adolescent Dog’s Behavior

 Addressing Fear and Anxiety

-Fear and anxiety can be common issues during adolescence, and it's important to provide support and guidance to help your dog overcome these challenges.
+Fear and anxiety can be common during adolescence, and it's important to provide support and guidance to help your dog overcome these challenges.

 Separation Anxiety